-This is the second part of a two part series exploring a checklist that professional athletes can go through to ensure that they are performing at their best.
+This is the second part of a two-part series exploring a checklist that professional athletes can go through to ensure that they perform at their best.

-Part One covered the mental aspects that are important to consider while training for an upcoming competition and preparing yourself right before an event.
+Part One covered the important mental aspects of training for an upcoming competition and preparing yourself right before an event.
 If you haven’t read it yet, I recommend checking out that article first.

-Part Two will now cover the aspects you need to consider to perform at your best during a competition, and how to reflect and learn the most after the event has finished.
+Part Two will now cover the aspects you need to consider to perform at your best during competition and reflect and learn the most after the event has finished.

 When Competing in an Event

-The flow genome project has a 10 question survey that helps you to understand how you best find flow or get “into the zone”.
-My flow profile result said that I was a hard charger:
+The flow genome project has a 10 question survey that helps you understand how you best find flow or get “into the zone”.
+For example, my flow profile result said that I was a hard charger:

 “A hard-charger: You’re a focused go-getter.
 You thrive in intense situations, both personally and professionally.
 You seek out challenges.
 You lead a high-impact lifestyle.
 When you set out to learn a new skill, you look for training from the best and brightest in that field.
 If such training is not available, you hunker down and focus until you’ve figured it out yourself.
 Either way, “slow and steady” progress is not what you’re after.